iamnottheway/WeX/README.md

-# Needs some fixes So don't use it yet!
+# Some more fixex!
+Then you can use it :)
 # WeX : A python weather extractor

 Have you ever wanted to know, the current weather of a place, from a city name in a string?